rajdesai17/role-centric-spark/README.md

 - **Users**: Authentication and user management
 - **Stores**: Store information and ownership
 - **Ratings**: User ratings with constraints (one rating per user per store)

+### Key Relationships
+- Users can have multiple stores (as store owners)
+- Users can rate multiple stores
+- Each user can only rate a store once (unique constraint)

 ## 🔧 Development Commands